 Mr. Hao Cheng is our co-founder and has been our director since our inception in February 2005.
-Mr. Cheng is also currently the chief executive officer of Xunlei Games Development (Shenzhen) Co.
-Ltd. Prior to joining us, Mr. Cheng managed the products, services, marketing and sales of the corporate search team at Baidu, Inc. Mr. Cheng received a master's degree in computer science from Duke University in the U.S. in 1999 and a bachelor's degree in mathematics from Nankai University in China in 1997.
+Mr. Cheng also served as the executive director of Xunlei Games Development (Shenzhen) Co.
+Ltd. from February 2010 to January 2016 and as the general manager of the same company from February 2010 to January 2016.
+Prior to joining us, Mr. Cheng managed the products, services, marketing and sales of the corporate search team at Baidu, Inc. Mr. Cheng received a master's degree in computer science from Duke University in the U.S. in 1999 and a bachelor's degree in mathematics from Nankai University in China in 1997.
+In January 2016, Mr. Hao Cheng resigned from all executive positions at the company.
+He remains as a member of the board of directors of our company.

 Mr. Qin Liu has been a director of our company since September 2005.
-Mr. Liu is a director of the controlling general partner of Morningside China TMT Fund I, L.P., Morningside China TMT Fund II, L.P., Morningside China TMT Special Opportunity Fund, L.P. and Morningside China TMT Fund III Co-investment, L.P., which we refer to collectively as the Morningside Funds, and has been a director of Morningside Venture Capital Limited, the investment manager of the Morningside Funds.
+Mr. Liu is a director of the controlling general partner of Morningside China TMT Fund I, L.P., Morningside China TMT Fund II, L.P., Morningside China TMT Fund II, L.P., Morningside China TMT Fund III, L.P., Morningside China TMT Fund III Co-investment, L.P., which we refer to collectively as the Morningside Funds, and has been a director of Morningside Venture Capital Limited, the investment manager of the Morningside Funds.
 Mr. Liu has served as a director in YY Inc., a Nasdaq-listed company since June 2008, and also serves as director in several non-public portfolio companies of the fund.
 From 2000 through 2008, Mr. Liu worked at Morningside IT Management Services (Shanghai) Co., Ltd. and established its print media business and served as publisher of The Bund, an upscale lifestyle weekly publication.
 Mr. Liu received a master's degree in business administration, or MBA, from China Europe International Business School in 1999 and a bachelor's degree in electrical engineering from Beijing Science & Technology University in 1993.

 Mr. Quan Zhou has served as a director of our company since November 2006.
-Mr. Zhou is currently a managing member of the general partner of IDG Technology Venture Investments, L.P. and its successor funds.
+Mr. Zhou has been acting as the president of IDG Technology Venture Investment, Inc. and a managing member of the general partner of IDG Technology Venture Investments, L.P. and its successor funds.
 Mr. Zhou is also serving as a director of the general partner of each of IDG-Accel China Growth Fund I and IDG-Accel China Capital Fund, and their respective successor funds.
-He currently serves on the board of SouFun Holdings Limited, a NYSE-listed company, and a number of non-public portfolio companies.
 Mr. Zhou received a Ph.D degree in fiber optics from Rutgers University in 1989, a master's degree in chemical physics from the Chinese Academy of Sciences in 1985 and a bachelor's degree in chemistry from China Science and Technology University in 1982.